 Silent for Scares

 Not only can they sneak up on you, but by not speaking, it also makes the character feel less human.
 Our complex speech patterns are one of the main factors that separates humans from all of the other primitive species of the world.

 Sometimes a character’s reason for not speaking is purely medical.
 Perhaps they are missing a tongue or vocal cords or are simply deaf and can’t replicate sounds they have never heard.

 Because they are not engaged in conversations they are often ignored and left to absorb critical information that distracted characters miss.
 They are the ones who find the trap door that gets them out of a room.
 They are the ones who overhear important information and relay it to other characters through sign language or by writing it down.
-Their mental illness makes them seem vulnerable, but they use this to their advantage to become vital characters.
+Their silence makes them seem vulnerable, but they use this to their advantage to become vital characters.

 So, it’s shocking when he is the one who saves the children from Mr. Ewell’s attempted murder and fitting that a character so unfamiliar with strangers doesn’t speak a word throughout his brief appearance on screen.
 To do so keeps him larger than life but also paints an entirely new image to him in the young Finch kids’ minds.

 She offers a comforting hand when characters need it most, and she gives Kyle Reese someone to fight for besides himself.
 She brings out the generosity in all characters and reminds them what it is to be human to keep them from turning into the machines that hunt them.

-Laura finally speaks Spanish to Logan.
+Laura Finally Speaks Spanish to Logan

 When They Do Speak, It's Powerful

 It humanizes them, makes them more relatable, and gives you a better sense of who they are.
 That’s not to say that speech is essential for communication, but speech that is selective and crucial is more effective.
 It shows how we take speech for granted and how we ourselves use it to both expose and mask our true intentions.

 If that tension is never released, that character remains a mystery on some level.
 It gives the actor the freedom to play within the confines of their restrictions and gives the character a type of power to see things that others don’t see and maneuver in ways that others can’t, whether to their benefit or doom.
 Either way, they have always been important characters to a film and will remain that way for as long as films are made.

 Who are your favorite silent characters in films?
 Leave your answers in the comments below!